Plan your trip

 Planning to come to campus?
 To enhance your trip, we’ve collected a few resources to ensure you have a great experience, including a few tips and tricks from current students.

-Keep in mind that the evolving COVID-19 pandemic may impact the availability of the items listed below.
 Don't hesitate to connect with us directly if you have any questions about local or on-campus health and safety protocols.

 Beautiful any time of year